priscillahartono/stat159fall2016/Project1/paper/paper.md

     (tab) commands

 To execute, again type ‘make.’
-This would compile all the codes are run them as a whole.
+This would compile all the codes and run them as a whole.

 The advantage of using Makefile is that we can edit multiple files and